microsoft/vs-threading/doc/cookbook_vs.md

 });
 ```

-This would effectively ensure that the main thread will *not* respond to any request from your test method, thus forcing a deadlock if one was lurking and would bite you in certain otherwise non-deterministic conditions.
+This would effectively ensure that the main thread will *not* respond to any request from your test method, thus forcing a deadlock if one was lurking and could occur in otherwise non-deterministic conditions.

 Try to execute such test code as early in the VS process as possible.
 This will help you catch any issues with code you may call that is thread affinitized the first time it is executed.